qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 - To generate a series of linecuts, specify (the indices) start, end, step and y-axis offset.
 Use -1 as end index to call the last index.
 It's probably not a smart idea to plot every line if you have hundreds of lines; it will use a lot of memory and won't look good anyway.
 - Once you have your linecuts, you can also apply a colourmap to their linecolors by selecting which colormap to use, how to apply it, and clicking 'Apply'
 - You can (re-)access the linecut windows from the 'Plot Actions' menu, by right-clicking on the plot area, or by the shortcuts Ctrl+Shift+H, Ctrl+Shift+G, Ctrl+Shift+D for horizontal, vertical, and diagonal linecuts, respectively.
-- You can copy and paste linecuts ('Plot Actions' menu or Alt+C, Alt+V); horizontal and vertical linecuts are copy/pasted according to their *index*, while diagonal linecuts are copy/pasted according to their two data co-ordinates.
+- You can copy and paste linecuts ('Plot Actions' menu or Alt+C, Alt+V); horizontal and vertical linecuts are copy/pasted according to their *index*, while diagonal linecuts are copy/pasted according to their coordinates.

 Fitting linecuts
 ^^^^^^^^^^^^^^^^